mwilliamson/mammoth.js/README.md

      See "Writing style maps" for a reference to the syntax for style maps.

-  * `includeEmbeddedStyleMap`: by default, if the document contains an embedded style, then it is combined with the default style map.
+  * `includeEmbeddedStyleMap`: by default, if the document contains an embedded style map, then it is combined with the default style map.
      To ignore any embedded style maps,
      set `options.includeEmbeddedStyleMap` to `false`.